Frequently Asked Questions

 A: Our beef should keep fine for at least a year in your freezer as long as your freezer is functioning properly.
 All meats are vacuum packed.

-Q: How do I get the beef?
+Q: How can I receive the meat?

 Q: What is the role of Nitrates in cured meats?